 If a cheap VPN isn’t independently owned and operated, its low price may result from the fact that it's not trying to make money.
 Its main purpose may be collecting and handing your data to the corporation or government that owns the VPN.

 Even a good and cheap VPN that respects your privacy may show you intrusive ads or hide crucial features behind a paywall.
 Freemium VPNs may severely slow your internet until you agree to pay for their service.

 Imagine you found the cheapest monthly VPN, it's supported by donations, and it's very transparent about its finances.
 You have no reason to suspect it will sell your data.
 But can you trust its capacity to keep you private and secure?

 An inexpensive VPN isn’t inherently unsecure.
 But to understand the risks, you have to be aware of the asymmetric nature of cybersecurity.
 VPN developers have to find all the vulnerabilities and patch them.
 On the other hand, a hacker has to find just one vulnerability to exploit it.
 For a VPN to be secure, it’s not enough to put out 99 fires out of 100.

-You can find out more about the dangers and data breaches for free VPNs here.
+Check out our article on the dangers and data breaches of free VPNs for more information.